 - The Importance of Having Recalled Vehicles Repaired

 - Older General Motors Pontiac Grand Am Air Bag Safety

 - Vehicle Floor Mats - Interference with Accelerator (Gas) and Brake Pedals

 - Faulty Flex Fan Blades in Older Cars and Trucks

-- To make a fuel consumption-related complaint, please write to Natural Resources Canada or call 1-800-387-2000.
+- To make a fuel consumption-related complaint, write to Natural Resources Canada or call 1-800-387-2000.

-For information on those aspects of vehicle emissions that are regulated by the federal government, please consult the website of the Transportation Division of Environment Canada.
+- To learn about aspects of vehicle emissions that are regulated by the federal government, consult the website of the Transportation Division of Environment Canada.